xmamo/minecraft-barebones/readme.md

 or `advancements/b7s` folders.
 Instead, create your own separate folder.
 If you think this might be a kind of general functionality which other players could use too, please issue a pull request or submit a ticket.
-In general, avoid to modify the BareBones data pack by itself or to set/unset/add/remove scores or tags which are undocumented, as future releases of BareBones might brick your current setup.
+In general, avoid to modify the BareBones data pack by itself or to set/unset/add/remove scores or tags which are undocumented, as future releases of BareBones might break your current setup.